 Benefits Description You pay After the calendar year deductible

-Organ/Tissue transplants (cont.) НДНР
+Organ/Tissue transplants (cont.)
+HDHP

 - Renal cell carcinoma In-network: 5% of the Plan allowance

-- Sarcomas Out-of-network: 25% of the Plan allowance
+- Sarcomas Out-of-network: 35% of the Plan allowance

 - Sickle cell anemia and any difference between our allowance and

 Autologous Transplants for the billed amount

 - Advanced childhood kidney cancers

 - Advanced Ewing sarcoma

 - Advanced Hodgkin's lymphoma

 - Advanced non-Hodgkin's lymphoma

 - Aggressive non-Hodgkin lymphomas

 - Breast Cancer

 - Childhood rhabdomyosarcoma

-- Chronic lymphocytic lymphoma/small lymphocytic lymphoma (CLL/SLL)
+Chronic lymphocytic lymphoma/small lymphocytic lymphoma (CLL/SLL)

 - Chronic myelogenous leukemia

 - Early stage (indolent or non-advanced) small cell lymphocytic lymphoma

 - Epithelial Ovarian Cancer

 - Mantle Cell (Non-Hodgkin lymphoma)

 - Multiple sclerosis

 - Small cell lung cancer

 - Systemic lupus erythematosus

 - Systemic sclerosis

 Transportation Benefit All charges in excess of \$10,000

 We will also provide up to \$10,000 per covered transplant for transportation (mileage or airfare) to a Plan-designated facility and reasonable temporary living expenses (i.e., lodging and meals) for the recipient and one other individual (or in the case of a minor, two other individuals), if the recipient lives more than 100 miles from the designated transplant facility.
 Transportation benefits are only payable when GEHA is the primary payor.
 Transportation benefits are payable for follow-up care up to one year following the transplant.
-The transportation benefit is not available for cornea or kidney transplants.
+The transportation benefit is not available for cornea transplants.
 You must contact Customer Service at 800-821-6136 for what are considered reasonable temporary living expenses.

-Transportation benefits are only payable when GEHA is the primary payor.